nikohoffren/stolen-or-not-app/README.md

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at niko.hoffren@gmail.com.
+If you have any questions about the repo, open an issue or contact me directly at niko.hoffren@gmail.com or at stolenornot.app@gmail.com.

 ## License